 Check out how to set up a stellar travel expense policy in a previous blog post.

-(For UK readers, here's our guide to HMRC travel expenses.)
+(For UK readers, here's our guide to HMRC travel expenses, and a guide to Germany's per diem rules for our German readers.)

 Meals and entertainment